 The full methodology is public: Bitcoin source-of-funds methodology.

 At $1,000,000 single-applicant, El Salvador is the highest-priced program 21 CBI advises on.
-The price funds the only sovereign Bitcoin-aligned citizenship in existence: Non-CRS, 0% capital gains for foreign investors, 131 visa-free destinations including the Schengen Area, and a 6 to 8 week processing window.
+The price funds the only sovereign Bitcoin-aligned citizenship in existence.
+Non-CRS (no automatic financial-account exchange under the OECD Common Reporting Standard).
+0% capital gains on Bitcoin for foreign investors.
+132 visa-free destinations including the Schengen Area, processed in 6 to 8 weeks.
 No other passport in the portfolio carries that combination at any price point.

 If the Freedom Passport is the right shape (Bitcoin-native, Non-CRS, Schengen-accessing), the next step is a confidential call.
 We will give you our honest reading of fit, cap timing, and source-of-funds posture against your specific position.
 Encrypted.
 No obligation.